App Modes

 Modes in Webflow Apps

-Apps in the Designer extend the user’s capabilities, respecting the same modes as the Designer.
+Designer Extensions extend the user’s capabilities while respecting the mode the Designer is in.
 Each method in the Designer API offers distinct functionality, aligning with the actions feasible in each mode.
 By understanding the various modes in the Designer, and how Designer APIs interact with them, you can ensure your App functions correctly across different contexts within the Webflow Designer, thus providing a seamless user experience.

 Each API method’s documentation includes an “App Modes” section that outlines where and how the API can be used, as well as any limitations.